WELL UnTapped Fellowship Program

 Water is one of the most important public policy issues in California and local Latino leaders are now emerging as key contributors in the water policy arena.
-Ahead of this trend, in 2012, a group of Latino water experts and community organizers across California came together and founded Water Education for Latino Leaders (WELL) with the goal of strengthening this voice and insuring that local leaders have a context in water policy in making decisions about water.
-Since WELL’s inception, more than 245 of California’s 400 Latino city council members, mayors, county supervisors and school board members have participated in annual WELL conferences.
+Water Education for Latino Leaders (WELL) was founded in 2012 with the goal of strengthening the voice of local Latino leaders, ensuring they have context for and participation in water policy decisions.

 Latino and other people of color have been historically locked out of decision-making and leadership roles, particularly on the issue of water policy.
 Latinos represent nearly 40 percent of California’s population but only account for 2 percent of elected water officials and water policy professionals.
 WELL believes that the next generation of leaders should reflect the diversity of California and that they should have the knowledge and expertise about water issues that will make them more effective in leading water policy.

 Building on its success in water education, WELL launched WELL UnTapped, a selective, six-month program for local elected leaders aimed at helping participants make an impact on California water policy while addressing individual community water challenges.
 The UnTapped program creates an opportunity for local leaders to engage with water issues through a comprehensive and active exploration of history, governance, public policy, geography, and economics and their relationship to human rights and climate change.